Phase transitions induced by standard and predetermined measurements in transmon arrays

-As predicted in App.~\ref{appsec:circuit_average}, in the case of the \textit{standard} measurement, the dispersion in the number of bosons in half of the chain of transmons $\Delta N_{L/2}$ as a function of $p$ does not behave similarly to the fluctuation and show a non-smooth dependency on the subsystem size [Fig.~\ref{fig:numerical_results_1}(c)].
-In the case of the \textit{predetermined} measurement, selecting the dispersion of the number of bosons of the half of the chain for the iterations with a total number of bosons $N_{\overline{\alpha}}=L/2$ [as described in Eq.~\eqref{averaged_DeltaN}], there is a collapse of the curves, but it occurs for a higher measurement probability than in the case of $\braket{S_{L/2}} $ and $\braket{\mathcal{F}_{L/2}} $, being the volume-law phase overestimated and not giving useful information about the exact location of the critical point, but still proving the existence of two different phases.
-In the insets of Fig.~\ref{fig:numerical_results_1}(c), we show the comparison of $\braket{\mathcal{F}_{L/2}} $ and $\Delta N_{L/2}$ for larger measurement probabilities for the total dispersion of Eq.~\eqref{DeltaN_nonconserving}, thus representing the behavior in area-law phase.
-For the \textit{predetermined} measurement, both quantities scale as $p^{-2}$ as predicted by the replica method for the fluctuation and by simple statistical arguments for the fluctuation and the dispersion.
+In the insets of Fig.~\ref{fig:numerical_results_1}(c), we show the numerical simulation-based comparison of $\braket{\mathcal{F}_{L/2}} $ and $\Delta N_{L/2}$ for larger measurement probabilities for the total dispersion of Eq.~\eqref{DeltaN_nonconserving}, thus representing the behavior in area-law phase.
+For the \textit{feedback} measurement, both quantities scale as $p^{-2}\propto (J/\Gamma)^2$ as predicted by the replica method for the fluctuation and by simple statistical arguments for the fluctuation and the dispersion.
 Interestingly, although both analytical approaches were performed at the limit of the fully measured system, the results agree with the numerical simulations for smaller measurement probabilities, but still in the area-law phase.